binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 When using CSP, we are providing the browser with a whitelist of allowed types of resources, and from where they are allowed to be loaded.
 We do this by specifying particular response headers (more specifically, directives).

-Names are removed here to save embarrassment.
-Sadly most banks do not take their web security very seriously.
-They seem to take the same approach as credit card companies.
-At this time, it appears to be cheaper to reimburse victims rather than make sure targets are never victimised in the first place.
-I think this strategy will change as cybercrime becomes more prevalent, and it becomes cheaper to reduce the occurrences than to react once they have happened.
+Names are removed here to save embarrassment, as sadly most banks do not take their web security seriously enough and seem to take the same approach as credit card companies.
+Whereby, it appears to be cheaper for them to reimburse victims rather than making sure targets are never victimised in the first place.
+I would hope that this strategy will change as cybercrime becomes more prevalent, as it becomes cheaper to reduce the occurrences than to react after it has happened.

 {linenos=off, lang=bash}
     curl --head https://reputable.kiwi.bank.co.nz/